-This chipset does not support ECC.
-However, ECC memory modules may still be used, but the ECC function will not be available.
+The chipset's Error Checking and Correction (ECC) feature is available only when using RDRAMs.
+ECC feature is not available when using SDRAM with an ASUS DIMM Riser (ECC memory modules may still be used, but the ECC function will not be available).

-Memory speed setup is recommended through SDRAM Configuration in 4.4.1 Chip Configuration.
+For memory speed setup, see 4.4.1 CHIP Configuration.

-IMPORTANT:
+IMPORTANT